AmpereComputingAI/ai-playground/README.md

 # Ampere-Optimized AI Playground

 The **Ampere Optimized AI Playground** is a Gradio-based interface that allows users to launch and interact with AI demos optimized for Ampere Computing platforms.
-This project provides a centralized launcher to start and stop five AI demos: LLM Chat with RAG (Ollama), Agentic AI (n8n, Ollama), Object Detection (YOLOv11), Speech-to-Text (Whisper), and Text-to-SQL(Ollama, Open-WebUI).
+This project provides a centralized launcher to start and stop six AI demos: LLM Chat with RAG (Ollama), Agentic AI (n8n, Ollama), Object Detection (YOLOv11), Speech-to-Text (Whisper), Text-to-SQL(Ollama, Open-WebUI), and Code Generation (Llama.cpp, Open-WebUI).
 Each demo runs in a Docker container, managed via Docker Compose, and is accessible through a web interface.

 ## Features
 - **Interactive Gradio UI**: Select and launch demos with a clean, user-friendly interface.